mariusnarmontas/jpatterns/README.md

-# patterns
+# Patterns Builder
-Annotation processing patterns creator
+Annotation processing patterns creator.

+Just add `@BuilderPattern` annotation to POJO and after annotations are processed simple POJOBuilder class will be created.